SurveyMonkey/public_api_docs/includes/_responses.md

 These endpoints let you create responses directly via the API and view responses you have collected through any [collector type](http://help.surveymonkey.com/articles/en_US/kb/How-to-collect-responses).

 [Scopes](#scopes) to use some of these endpoints require a [paid plan](https://www.surveymonkey.com/pricing/?ut_source=dev_portal&amp;ut_source2=docs").
-The View Response Details scope requires A GOLD plan and the Create/Modify Responses scope requires ENTERPRISE/PLATINUM plan.
+The View Response Details scope requires A GOLD plan and the Create/Modify Responses scope requires a PLATINUM plan.
 The View Response Details scope is required for bulk and details endpoints.

 ###/surveys/{id}/responses

 ####Available Methods

- * `GET`: Returns a list of responses in same format as `GET` to [/collectors/{id}/responses]()
+ * `GET`: Returns a list of responses in same format as `GET` to [/collectors/{id}/responses](#collectors-id-responses)

 ###/collectors/{id}/responses